dnault/therapi-json-rpc/README.md

 Some other features to explore on your own:

+* The Boot webapp in `spring-boot-example` and the vanilla webapp in `examples` have different example services.
+Try running them both.
+But not at the same time, unless you like port conflicts.
 * Use complex model classes as method arguments (anything Jackson can serialize/deserialize is supported).
 * Wrap method invocations with AOP interceptors (see `MethodRegistry.intercept`).
 * Generate a Java client for your API from a `@Remotable` interface (see `ServiceFactory`).